anistor86/queue_app/README.md

 ## Misc

-* I choose to develop this app without just using HTML/CSS, PHP and Javascript, and MySQL as database to save any data.
+* I choose to develop this app just using HTML/CSS, PHP and Javascript, and MySQL as database to save any data.

 * It's specific for the customer request, and simple enough to avoid the use of a CMS,